Updated: a day ago

 If you don’t get an assessment timetable at the start of the term, write the assessment due dates in your personal planner as soon as you are informed of them!
 You tend to forget about those assignments that you “swear you’ll remember” very quickly.

 The same goes for any assigned homework or readings- write it down so that you don’t forget.
 And write it down the second you hear of it!
-Get in the habit of always writing tasks down when you are informed of them.
+Get in the effective study habit of always writing tasks down when you are informed of them.

 Wake up early